Modulex: History

+In the autumn of 1991, Modulex launched a new sign, a monolith system named Manhattan.
+In September 1991, Modulex was certified according to lISO 9001 after many years of work with a quality system.
 In 1992, Modulex developed a special line of products for the North American market based on two products, Interior 10 and Interior 20.
 In 1993, a new exterior sign system with curved shapes known as Pacific was developed.